tanishka21/expense_tracker/README.md

-# expense_tracker
+# expense_tracker_app

-I am creating a Expense Tracker in Flutter
+I created an Expense Tracker in Flutter.